Anomalous Criticality of Absorbing State Transition toward Jamming: Method

 where $n_a(i)$ represents the number of infected neighbors of the particle $i$, and $n_{neib}(i)$ is the total number of neighbors of the particle $i$.
 The recovery rate of each site, i.e., the probability that an infected site becomes healthy in the next time step, is $P_r=1-P_e$.
 We establish a contact network based on the particle configuration generated by BRO dynamics, where the positions of particles are the nodes of the network.
 A contact bond is assumed between the two nodes if their distance is less than $0.5\sigma$.
 We introduce the heterogeneity by making the infection rate of site $i$ coupling with the activity duration $f_{ad}(i)$ of the particle, i.e.,

 Here $f_{ad}(i)$ is in the range of $(0, 1)$.
 As $k$ increases, the heterogeneity becomes more prominent.
 We study different basic infection rate cases under $k$=1, 2 and 4.
-We find that the Griffith effect becomes stronger as $k$ increases (see Fig.~S10).
+We find that the Griffiths effects become stronger as $k$ increases (see Fig.~S14).